What You Can Do

 There are numerous ways to volunteer during the year.
 For example:

-Help during one of tag sales, clothing drives or fund raisers
+Help during one of tag sales or fund raisers

 Become a driver to transport family members to appointments